tjaffri/cloud-langchain-runnables/docs/Railway.md

     --header "x-token: $SECRET" \
     --data-raw '{
         "input": {
-            "resume_text": "This is my resume.\nMy name is John Doe and I work at a freelance developer."
+            "resume_text": "This is my resume.\nMy name is John Doe and I work as a freelance developer."
         }
     }'
 ```